Strausyatina/suppl_to_Fang_Wang_et_al_2025/README.md

-# Scripts, figures and supplementary information for Fang Wang et al (Iovino lab) manuscript.
+# Scripts, figures and supplementary information for Fang Wang et al (Iovino lab) manuscript

-## Contents of the repository for Fang Wang et al. manuscript
+## Contents of the repository

 * Panels